stonemjs/docs/src/docs/essentials/incoming-event.md

 ### Configuring `IncomingHttpEvent`

 Stone.js allows you to configure how HTTP events are built and filtered before they ever reach your application.
-These configurations belong to the **integration dimension** and act as **system-level guards** — validating inputs, limiting payloads, and ensuring safe defaults.
+These configurations belong to the **integration dimension** and act as **system-level guards**, validating inputs, limiting payloads, and ensuring safe defaults.

 Misconfigured or malicious requests are rejected **before** they become part of the internal context, preventing invalid `IncomingHttpEvent` instances from reaching your code.